Cirl bunting: Taxonomy

 The cirl bunting was formally described by the Swedish naturalist Carl Linnaeus in 1766 in the twelfth edition of his Systema Naturae under its current binomial name Emberiza cirlus.
 The genus name Emberiza is from Old German Embritz, a bunting.
 The specific cirlus is from a local Italian name cirlo, for a type of bunting, from zirlare, "to chirp".
 The English cirl is derived from cirlus, "probably from zirlare, to whistle as a thrush".
 The species is monotypic: no subspecies are recognised.

 Description

 The cirl bunting is like a small yellowhammer (Emberiza citrinella), and is around 15.5 cm in length with a wing-span 22–25.5 cm.
 It has a thick seed-eater's bill.
 The male has a bright yellow head, with a black crown, eyestripe and throat, and a greenish breast band across its otherwise yellow underparts, and a heavily streaked brown back.
 The female is much more like the yellowhammer, but has a streaked grey-brown rump and chestnut shoulders.

-The monotonous song of the cock is rattling trill, like Arctic warbler or the terminal rattle of lesser whitethroat.
+The monotonous song of the male is a rattling trill, like the Arctic warbler or the terminal rattle of the lesser whitethroat.